junxit/us-congress-bills-113/metadata.md

 - 2013-06-14 — Introduced in House
 - 2013-06-14 — Introduced in House
 - 2013-06-14 — Referred to the House Committee on Oversight and Government Reform.
+- 2014-03-12 — Committee Consideration and Mark-up Session Held.
+- 2014-03-12 — Ordered to be Reported by Unanimous Consent.
+- 2014-03-24 — Considered under suspension of the rules. (consideration: CR H2591-2592)
+- 2014-03-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2391.
+- 2014-03-24 — Mr. Issa moved to suspend the rules and pass the bill.
+- 2014-03-24 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2591)
+- 2014-03-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2591)